 Due to the comprehensive measures put in place by Qatar’s government, Qatar has recorded one of the lowest COVID-19 mortality rates in the world.
 Yet despite this, the virus has negatively impacted the lives of almost everyone in the country.
 Elderly relatives have been more isolated from their families; children’s education has been disrupted; large-scale events such as weddings, and sports and entertainment events have been postponed; and many expatriate residents have been unable to return to their home countries to see family and friends.

-The approval of safe and effective COVID-19 vaccines, with widespread uptake throughout the population, is the best hope of ending this pandemic and of life returning to normal.
+The approval of safe and effective COVID-19 vaccines, with widespread uptake throughout the population, has enabled Qatar to control the pandemic and to lift most COVID-19 restrictions.
+This has allowed the return of most activities, while maintaining precautionary measures which aim to protect the population from the virus.